About Lauren

 map35Cape Town, Western Cape, South Africa

-buildings5 Attorney (Western Cape Division High Court); Academic (UCT)
+buildings5 Advocate (Western Cape Division, High Court); Academic (UCT)

 building21 B.Bus.Sci (Distinction In Law); LLB (Magna Cum Laude); LLM (Distinction); Current PhD Candidate (Leiden University)